 - MBA will remove products that haven’t sold within the first 180 days of being published.
 If a product has had at least one sale in the previous 180 days, it won’t be removed.
 I hate this policy because it’s counterproductive and discouraging.
 Content creators can relist their products, but instead of making it easy, for example, being able to select “relist” from a drop-down menu, Amazon forces creators to go through the approval process again.

-- MBA only ships to customers in the United States, so their listings don’t appear on international sites.
+- MBA only ships to customers in the United States, so your listings don’t appear on international sites.

 - MBA could be phased out.

 MBA could be shut down because the POD market is highly competitive, saturated, not very promising, and Amazon doesn’t need it.
-Also, don’t forget that online POD e-commerce sites compete with millions of regular e-commerce sites and brick and mortar stores.
-You may think that MBA isn’t at risk of being shut down.
-However, despite doing many things right, Amazon occasionally fails and pivots.
-For instance, the Amazon Fire phone was a mega flop, and Amazon will shut down its online wine store to pivot distribution.
-Therefore, if MBA doesn’t deliver, Jeff Bezos will terminate it and refocus on more profitable divisions and new experiments.
+Also, don’t forget that online POD e-commerce sites compete with millions of regular e-commerce sites and offline stores.
+You might think that MBA isn’t at risk of being shut down, but Amazon occasionally fails and pivots.
+For instance, the Amazon Fire phone was a mega flop, and Amazon will shut down its online wine store to move distribution.
+If MBA doesn’t deliver, Jeff Bezos will terminate it and refocus on more profitable divisions and new experiments.

-Generating significant revenues as a creator is closer to myth than reality.
+Generating significant revenues as an MBA fashion designer is closer to myth than reality.
 Suppose you, I, and eight other creators sell enough product to reach and publish 500 listings (MBA probably has thousands of creators signed up).
 If all of us publish our maximums at roughly the same time, there will be 5,000 listings.
 Every now and again customers will purchase products, but not enough for all of us to reach our income targets.
 Moreover, I’ve never bought and wouldn’t likely purchase apparel online.
 I still buy my clothing offline along with millions of people.
-A more compelling e-commerce apparel model than MBA is that of Stitch Fix, which Amazon is trying to compete against through Prime Wardrobe.

-A lot of people are attracted to MBA and similar platforms because they are easy to enter, low-effort, low-risk, and low-cost, but therein lies the problem.
-POD platforms attract so many people that a few individuals might do okay while most others won’t make anything.
-The lower the barrier to entry for a given market, that appears promising, is the more folks will enter that market, which reduces income prospects for all.
+Many people flock to Merch by Amazon and similar platforms because they’re easy to join, low-effort, low-risk, and low-cost, but therein lies the problem.
+POD platforms attract so many people that a few individuals do okay while most others waste their time and money.
+The lower the barrier to entry for a given market, the more folks will enter it, which reduces income prospects for all and creates a race to the bottom.

-Merch by Amazon, like many e-commerce endeavors, can work if you have a large following to sell to or your designs become must-haves.
+MBA, like many e-commerce endeavors, can work if you have a significant following to sell to or your designs become must-haves.
 Without a significant audience or influencer touting your goods, you must get lucky in which case you may make a few dollars or hundreds per month.
-Making high five and six-figures is highly unlikely (people who claim they made a lot probably benefited from first-mover advantages and low competition).
+Making high five and six-figures is highly unlikely.
+People who claim they make or made a lot probably benefited from first-mover advantages and low competition.
+Note: There are many frauds claiming to make thousands on MBA.
+Some of these frauds are selling online courses about how to replicate their successes.
+Buyer beware!

 I have no plans to upload more designs and will allow my account to sit idle because making a lot of money on MBA is unrealistic.
+Moreover, a 10 to 20 percent royalty pales in comparison to other online ventures, for example, affiliate marketing.
 On a positive note, I did generate a sale and royalty of $1.31.
-However, the royalty came from Redbubble, not Merch by Amazon.
+The royalty came from Redbubble, not Merch by Amazon.